-The Create stage is where we generate new ideas and possible solutions, organically or through formal approaches like ideation challenges or sprints.
+The Discover & Ideate stage is where we generate new ideas and possible solutions, organically or through formal approaches like ideation challenges or sprints.

-The Test & Validate stage is where we test our understanding of the problem, whether the solution we have in mind will solve that problem, build traction and evidence that we can profitably take an innovation to scale.
+The Incubate stage is where we test our understanding of the problem, whether the solution we have in mind will solve that problem, build traction and evidence that we can profitably take an innovation to scale.

 Within the Scale stage, it is time to double down on our validated innovations.
 A step change in investment supports scaling innovations to their full potential.

-In the Refresh stage, you reassess the relevance and potential of mature business models and establish whether they should be revised to adapt to the changing business and market, or, if they have lost relevance in a changing world, retired.
+In the Renew stage, you reassess the relevance and potential of mature business models and establish whether they should be retired or revised to adapt to the changing business and market.

 4. Governing and Funding Innovation

 Continuous improvement initiatives in the corporate functions, midstream and downstream businesses are funded from the Strategic Delivery Fund.
 For innovation projects, a milestone-based approach to funding is followed.
-As teams achieve certain pre-determined value accretive milestones (such as closure of key knowledge gaps, certain levels of customer sign-ups, revenue and so on), next level funding can be secured from the Innovation Fund, overseen by the Innovation Council (IC).
+As teams achieve certain pre-determined value accretive milestones (such as closure of key knowledge gaps, certain levels of customer sign-ups, revenue and so on), next level funding can be secured from the Innovation Fund, overseen by the Innovation Investment Committee (IIC).